RAJESHVELAMALA/ai-case-study/README.md

 ----------

-Overall, Betterment aimed to empower individuals to take control of their financial futures, eliminate barriers to investing, and provide a user-friendly platform that makes investing simple, transparent, and cost-effective.
+<span style="color:blue">Overall, Betterment aimed to empower individuals to take control of their financial futures, eliminate barriers to investing, and provide a user-friendly platform that makes investing simple, transparent, and cost-effective.</span>

 ----------